MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-in-vm.md

 - 2-node deployments must configure a witness (Cloud Witness or File Share Witness)

 - 3-node deployments can tolerate 1 node down and the loss of 1 or more disks on another node.
-If 2 nodes are shutdown then the virtual disks we be offline until one of the nodes returns.
+If 2 nodes are shutdown then the virtual disks will be offline until one of the nodes returns.

 - Configure the virtual machines to be deployed across fault domains